Lützen (wargame): Background

 From 1618 to 1648, a series of religious conflicts between Protestant and Catholic states broke out in Europe, killing an estimated 4 to 8 million soldiers and civilians.
 The Battle of Lützen is considered one of the most crucial of the Thirty Years War.
-In 1632, a combined Swedish-German army led by Gustavus Adolphus assaulted a similarly-sized Imperial army led by Albrecht von Wallenstein outside the town of Lützen in Saxony.
-Although the result was a narrow victory for the Swedish-Germn army, both sides suffered heavy casualties, and Gustavas was killed while rallying his troops.
+In 1632, a combined Swedish-German army led by Gustavus Adolphus assaulted a similarly sized Imperial army led by Albrecht von Wallenstein outside the town of Lützen in Saxony.
+Although the result was a narrow victory for the Swedish-German army, both sides suffered heavy casualties, and Gustavus was killed while rallying his troops.

 Description

 Lützen is two-player wargame in which one player controls the Swedish-German army, and the other player controls the Imperial army.